Tax Guide for Sellers of Firearm and Ammunition Products

 Gun Clubs, Memberships, and Giveaways

-Additionally, your membership fees related to the anticipated retail sale of tangible personal property are subject to sales and use tax if you sell property only to members and the membership fee exceeds $70 per year, or regardless of the cost of membership if you sell property for less to paid members than to someone who has not paid the membership fee.
+Additionally, your membership fees related to the anticipated retail sale of tangible personal property are subject to sales and use tax if you sell property only to members and the membership fee exceeds $70 per year.
+Such membership fees are also subject to sales and use tax if you sell property for less to paid members than to someone who has not paid the membership fee (regardless of the cost of membership).

 Out-of-State Sellers

-• Any retailer having any representative, agent, salesperson, canvasser, independent contractor, or solicitor operating in this state under the authority of the retailer or its subsidiary for the purpose of selling, delivering, installing, assembling, or taking of orders for any tangible personal property.
+- Any retailer having any representative, agent, salesperson, canvasser, independent contractor, or solicitor operating in this state under the authority of the retailer or its subsidiary for the purpose of selling, delivering, installing, assembling, or taking of orders for any tangible personal property.

 If you are an out-of-state FFL seller and your only presence in California is for conventions or trade shows, you are not considered to be engaged in business in California if:

 However, if you intend to sell merchandise at a trade show or convention, you must register with us for a temporary seller's permit.
-You must also collect and pay the sales tax on taxable sales made during the event, even though you are not required to hold a regular seller's permit.
+You must also collect and pay the sales tax on taxable sales made during the event even though you are not required to hold a regular seller's permit.
 If you sell items at events held on state-designated fairgrounds, you must separately report these sales when filing your sales and use tax return.